Ye-Buehler/Molecule_Breakdown_Model/README.md

 In folder *results_merging* you can see the file *Molecule_Breakdown_Results_Merge.ipynb* which will realize this merging process.

-Then all sorted frameworks or the top 10000 sorted frameworks for the entire database can be displayed in a .html file. *top-10000-results-with-ROMol.html* in the same folder shows the framework dataset built from the two combined examples.
+Then all sorted frameworks or the top 10000 sorted frameworks for the entire database can be displayed in a .html file.
 You can also save the SMILES of frameworks on your own or utilize the *results_merged.pickle* file, and then visualize them with software like ChemDraw or Marvin.

 ## Contributing